near/docs/docs/tutorials/zero-to-hero.md

 ---
-name: Zero to Hero tutorial
+id: zero-to-hero
-route: /tutorials/zero-to-hero
+title: Zero to Hero
-menu: Tutorials
+sidebar_label: Zero to Hero
 ---

 # Zero to Hero: Writing an Oracle